Italy national football team Logo PNG

 Meaning and History

 Previously, the Italy national football team used a logo based on the House of Savoy family crest.
 But then, she abandoned the original tradition to emphasize her belonging to Italy.
-This happened after the Second World War when the royal dynasty was expelled from the country.
-Since then, the emblem of the national team has been represented by a tricolor: green, white, and red stripes.
+This happened after the Second World War, when the royal dynasty was expelled from the country.
+Since then, the national team’s emblem has been a tricolor of green, white, and red stripes.

 Since then, the design has been updated frequently.
-Stylized shields, circles, and rhombuses succeeded each other, acquiring various inscriptions and patterns.
-As the team won world championships, gold five-pointed stars began to appear on the logo—symbols of success, which football players are very proud of.
+Stylized shields, circles, and rhombuses succeeded one another, each bearing various inscriptions and patterns.
+As the team won world championships, five-pointed gold stars began to appear on the logo symbols of success, which football players are very proud of.

 What is Italy national football team?

-The Italy national football team is multiple winners of the European Championships and the World Cup, as well as the world record holder for the number of matches without defeat.
+The Italian national football team is a multiple winner of the European Championships and the World Cup, and holds the world record for the longest unbeaten run.
 No wonder this team is considered one of the best in football history.
-She successfully played her first official match in 1910: she managed to defeat France by a wide margin.
+She successfully played her first official match in 1910, defeating France by a wide margin.

 1910 – 1922